-If you're a country fan who has made it to downtown Nashville, Tennessee, chances are you've at least viewed the outside of the gorgeous building.
+If you're a country fan who has made it to downtown Nashville, Tennessee, chances are you've at least viewed the outside of gorgeous and historic music venue the Ryman Auditorium.
 And if you're lucky, you scored tickets to one of the many world-class live music performances inside.
 Incredibly, many features of the venue remain from its original 19th-century function as a church.
 But the venue you saw underwent a lot of life-saving in order to remain a fixture in music history.

 In fact, if a few famous Nashvillians had their way in years past, the Ryman wouldn't even exist anymore.
 The venue survived poor workmanship, urban decay and even potential explosions to reemerge as one of the country's greatest cultural bastions.